saiccoumar/saiccoumar/README.md

 ## Hi there, I'm Sai! 👋

 ### About me:
 I'm a computer science/data science undergraduate student at Purdue University.
 I specialize in Machine Learning/Artificial Intelligence algorithms but I also have a lot of past experience with full stack software development as well!
-This summer I'll be going down the systems programming rabbit hole and I'm aiming to build an emulator by August.

 ### Contact:
 You can reach me via email at sai.c.coumar1@gmail.com or by adding me on discord at sc#1568.
 I'm always happy to talk about projects or answer questions about what I do.